 Last time we engaged in a whirlwind tour of the fundamental group and homotopy theory.
 And we mean “whirlwind” as it sounds; it was all over the place in terms of organization.
 The most important fact that one should take away from that discussion is the idea that we can compute, algebraically, some qualitative features about a topological space related to “n-dimensional holes.”
 For one-dimensional things, a hole would look like a circle, and for two dimensional things, it would look like a hollow sphere, etc. More importantly, we saw that this algebraic data, which we called the fundamental group, is a topological invariant.
 That is, if two topological spaces have different fundamental groups, then they are “fundamentally” different under the topological lens (they are not homeomorphic, and not even homotopy equivalent).

 Unfortunately the main difficulty of homotopy theory (and part of what makes it so interesting) is that these “holes” interact with each other in elusive and convoluted ways, and the algebra reflects it almost too well.
-Part of the problem with the fundamental group is that it deftly eludes our domain of interest: we don’t know a general method to compute the damn things!
+Part of the problem with the fundamental group is that it deftly eludes our domain of interest: computing them is complicated!

 Once we have the basic theory down, we’ll see how we can write a program which accepts as input any topological space (represented in a particular form) and produces as output a list of the homology groups in every dimension.
 The dimensions of these vector spaces (their ranks, as finitely-generated abelian groups) are interpreted as the number of holes in the space for each dimension.